-The Council's monitoring programme included 12 compliance inspections, 11 compliance hydrological gaugings, water temperature data collection, fish passage evaluation, and liaison with the consent holder's staff.
+The Council's monitoring programme included 12 compliance inspections, 12 compliance hydrological gaugings, water temperature data collection, and liaison with the consent holder's staff.
 The required stakeholders' meeting was scheduled but not held as there were no issues requested for discussion by the stakeholders.

-Overall, very good compliance with lake level and residual flow release requirements (400 L/sec, 600 L/sec and 700 L/sec) was achieved, principally as a result of automation of the HEP intake gates and subsequent regular maintenance of a stable operating water level at the abstraction weir, throughout the monitoring period.
+Overall, very good compliance with lake level and residual flow release requirements (400 l/s, 600 l/s and 700 l/s) was achieved, principally as a result of automation of the HEP intake gates and subsequent regular maintenance of a stable operating water level at the abstraction weir, throughout the monitoring period.
 No non-compliance events relating to river flows were recorded during the monitoring year.
-Suitable compensatory systems are in place should they be required for future compliance.
+Suitable compensatory systems (weir spilling and by-pass valve) are in place should they be required for future compliance.

 The report also considers the results of impact monitoring of Waiwhakaiho River fish passage, and effects of power generation and residual flow releases on the lower river water temperatures.
-The establishment and maintenance of the appropriate 'summer' (600 and 700 L/sec) and 'winter' (400 L/sec) residual flows have provided improved fish passage through the 6 km reach immediately downstream of the abstraction weir, and improved water quality, particularly during critical summer months.
+The establishment and maintenance of the appropriate 'summer' (600 and 700 l/s) and 'winter' (400 l/s) residual flows have provided improved fish passage through the 6 km reach immediately downstream of the abstraction weir, and improved water quality, particularly during critical summer months.
 Other fish passage facilitation measures have also been established including upgraded (mainly wooden block) substrate throughout the fishpass and the continuation of the successful transfer of elvers past the powerhouse.

-A moderate number of elvers was transferred in comparison with numbers over the eleven seasons to date in this summer-autumn period when about 19,000 elvers were transferred to the main river, but far in excess of the extremely low number over the previous season.
-Downstream migratory adult eel passage was provided by the consent holder with manual trapping and transfer of a few migrant eels on two occasions after river fresh events in autumn 2013.
+A moderate number of elvers was transferred in comparison with numbers over the twelve seasons to date in this summer-autumn period when about 20,000 elvers were transferred to the main river, similar to the number over the previous season.
+Downstream migratory adult eel passage was provided by the consent holder with manual trapping and transfer of a number of migrant eels on one occasion after a river fresh event in autumn 2014.
 With the completion of a three year fish distribution survey in 2009, further monitoring is proposed as a component of a state of the environment freshwater fish programme currently in formulation.
-Relatively minor remedial works to the access culvert have been identified and are to be addressed in relation to fish passage conditions.
+Relatively minor remedial works to the access culvert near the weir and diversion inlet have been identified but will require further assessment in relation to fish passage conditions.